 Hunter 23.5 — Best Interior Volume

-The Hunter 23.5 uses water ballast like the MacGregor but applies it to a different purpose: maximizing interior volume for a given hull weight.
+The Hunter 23.5 uses water ballast like the MacGregor but applies it to a different purpose: maximizing interior volume for a given tow weight.
 The result is a boat with a beam approaching 8 feet and a cabin that families find genuinely livable for a weekend.

 O'Day 22 — Best Family Starter

 C. Raymond Hunt designed the O'Day 22 in 1972, and over 3,000 were built.
-The centerboard trunk runs through the cabin but the board retracts flush for trailering, leaving just over 18 inches of draft.
-The boat is known for being exceptionally forgiving — it will not bite inexperienced crews — and the build quality has proven robust enough that examples from the 1970s still sail actively today.
+The centerboard trunk runs through the cabin, but the board retracts flush for trailering, leaving just over 18 inches of draft.
+The boat is known for being exceptionally forgiving.
+It will not bite inexperienced crews, and the build quality has proven robust enough that examples from the 1970s still sail actively today.

 Montgomery 17 — Best Micro-Cruiser

 Lyle Hess designed the Montgomery 17 with the same philosophy he brought to his larger cruisers: heavy ballast-to-displacement ratio, conservative freeboard, and genuine seakeeping at the expense of speed.
-At 17 feet and 1,400 lbs, it is the smallest genuine cruiser on this list.
+At 17 feet and 1,400 lbs, it is the smallest true cruiser on this list.

 Modern Trailerable Monohulls